 If you are traveling from the United States, then your flight will probably be an overnight flight, meaning you will arrive in Paris early in the morning.
 I know you will be tired and jet-lagged, but you can’t afford to waste a single day of your 4 days in Paris.

 So…..let’s get going!
-(Don’t worry, we are going to take it kinda easy today)
+(Don’t worry, we are going to take it a little easy today)

 If you’re like Marty and like to “get your bearings” for a city, then you will first want to grab tickets for a hop-on, hop-off bus tour.

 This bohemian Parisian neighborhood is a must-do, even for a 4 day Paris itinerary!

 Stroll along the beautiful cobblestone streets and pop into one of the quaint cafes for breakfast (you need your stamina).
 After breakfast, head to Place du Tertre to watch the street artists perform they talent for the curious visitors.